 A few photos from a stroll around some of my favourite Highland Perthshire woodland, the Black Woods of Rannoch.
 A great way to spend the afternoon – chilling out with camera admiring the light and shadows among the pine trees

 No trip to Argyll is complete without a drive around Inverawe.
 A beautiful place, with woodland left to nature to do its thing in the middle of the estate.
 This time, the trees were particularly gorgeous in the sunlight.
-Of course, what really matters is that Old Friend, the first and most characterful of the […]

 The coast at Portknockie features an intermingling of Cullen quartzite (dating from Lower Dalradian times, 650 million years ago during which time they’ve transformed from sedimentary sandstone through partial volcanic metamorphosis) and the usual Highland psammite and semi-pelite.
-The colours in these photos are more or less natural; it was totally stunning to be in […]

 This particular shape of cloud normally requires mountains or hills in order to form, so I was mildly surprised to see a couple of examples of lenticular clouds near Portpatrick yesterday evening – Galloway not being noted for having any hills to speak of, least of all to the north west of here where the wind was coming from.